Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 The ground was black and dead beneath it where its guts had spilled out and for some distance around: a few poisoned sticks remained rooted, but they were obviously beyond saving.
 It was an island of corruption in the forest, and the three of them stayed well away from it.

-“You’re brave men, I’ll grant you that,” Yan commented at last.
+"You’re brave men, I’ll grant you that," Yan commented at last.
 Vemik and Vemet both smiled sheepishly.

-“It took us a week to work up the courage to even let it see us,” Vemet confessed.
+"It took us a week to work up the courage to even let it see us," Vemet confessed.

-“Sensible caution,” Yan said dismissively.
+"Sensible caution," Yan said dismissively.
 He looked up and tasted the air - There was a greasy, odd scent on the wind that nearly overpowered the sharp flavor of the spring thaw.
-“I’m glad it’s far from the village, though.”
+"I’m glad it’s far from the village, though."

-“I wouldn’t hunt here anyway.
-I don’t want to know what kind of curse it might have left on the meat,” Vemet grumbled.
+"I wouldn’t hunt here anyway.
+I don’t want to know what kind of curse it might have left on the meat," Vemet grumbled.

-“You’ll find a good prize, I know it.
-My great-niece deserves no less.”
-Yan shouldered his pack and straightened. “...I’ll see you in the summer.”
+"You’ll find a good prize, I know it.
+My great-niece deserves no less."
+Yan shouldered his pack and straightened. "...I’ll see you in the summer."

-“I wish you’d tell me where you go, Yan…” Vemik grumbled.
+"I wish you’d tell me where you go, Yan…" Vemik grumbled.
 Yan trilled quietly and gave the younger man’s crest a ruffle as if he was still a boy.

-“The world is full of secrets you’ll never learn, Sky-Thinker.
-Get used to it.”
+"The world is full of secrets you’ll never learn, Sky-Thinker.
+Get used to it."

-“There’s nothing wrong with wanting to know everything, Yan,” Vemik replied.
+"There’s nothing wrong with wanting to know everything, Yan," Vemik replied.
 They gripped each other's’ wrists and hugged.

-“Be careful, Yan,” Vemet advised.
-“It’s dangerous out there right now…”
+"Be careful, Yan," Vemet advised.
+"It’s dangerous out there right now…"

-“It’s always dangerous out there,” Yan replied as they hugged as well. “...but I’ll be careful.”
+"It’s always dangerous out there," Yan replied as they hugged as well. "...but I’ll be careful."

 The two of them stepped back and waited as he finished checking his possessions.